 We are professional, welcoming and caring at the same time.
 Our students’ needs and wellbeing are of paramount importance to us.

-Course participants have access to our fully equipped Study Centre and its extensive library of materials for lesson planning and reference.
+When studying face to face, students will have access to our fully equipped Study Centre and its extensive library of materials for lesson planning and reference.
 Trainees are also provided with their own room that includes photocopying and IT facilities, and Wi-Fi is available in the whole premises.

 We have been a CELTA centre since 1975 and were one of the first centre in the world to run the CELTYL course back in 1997.
 We have a team of 6 resident trainers and we have trained about 4,500 teachers of EFL so far.

 What do I hope for my trainees?
 This is a big question!
 My main hope is that they develop the ability to reflect on their classes and identify strengths and weaknesses of their lesson plans.
 To me, this is the most important skill to develop on the course as the trainees are with the tutors and their peers only for a limited amount of time.
 It’s like planting a seed, really.

 I hope my CELTA trainees learn how to engage with their students, listen to them and react to their needs.
 I also hope they develop good self-awareness in teaching practice and learn how to plan effective lessons and provide everyone in the classroom with a quality language learning experience.

 My advice for an interesting and rewarding career in TEFL is to never stop learning, keep a balance between career and life, work for an organisation where you can develop your skills and learn from your relationships with others.

 What I (still) like the most about teaching is the amount that I learn from my students thanks to their life experiences and expertise, so I try to treat teaching as a two-way interaction.
 During a CELTA course, this translates into encouraging genuine interaction between trainee and students.
 It can be necessary to remind trainees not to leave their humanness at the classroom door, despite any nerves or stress they may be experiencing.